The most wonderful thing in the world is that of choice. The worst thing in the world is having to make one.

-Shared hosting is a hosting service which can house thousands of websites on a single server.
-It is known to be the most affordable hosting option on the market.
+Shared hosting (opens in new tab) is a type of hosting plan which can house thousands of websites on a single server.
+It is known to be the most affordable web hosting option on the market.
 Shared hosting is similar to living in an apartment.
-Most apartments have amenities which are shared with everyone.
-When signing an apartment contract, you agree to share the parking lot, swimming pool, playground, and courtyard.
+It is similar in the notion that there are a lot of people sharing limited resources.

 VPS hosting (opens in new tab) is a hosting service which houses websites in dedicated sections on the server.
 It is very similar to owning a condo.
 There are still several amenities which are shared, but you are responsible for the property maintenance and repairs.